nefelim4ag/klipper/docs/Config_Changes.md

 ## Changes

+20251010: During normal printing the command processing will now attempt to stay one second ahead of printer movement (reduced from two seconds previously).

 20250916: The definitions of EI, 2HUMP_EI, and 3HUMP_EI input shapers were updated.
 For best performance it is recommended to recalibrate input shapers, especially if some of these shapers are currently used.